prairie-guy/bufferize/README.md

 git clone https://github.com/prairie-guy/bufferize.git
 ```
 ### Usage
 To use `bufferize` you will need to decide how much of the final buffer you will need.
 Also required is a `reagents.csv` file that includes the name of the reagents, its stock concentration and the final concentration.
-Units of concentration need to be provied: mM, M, g/ml, %, X etc.
+Units of concentration need to be provided: mM, M, g/ml, %, X etc.

-The script does basic error checking, but the requirments for the `reagents.csv` file are:
+The script does basic error checking, but the requirements for the `reagents.csv` file are:
-- CSV format, i.e, Comma Seperated Values.
+- CSV format, i.e, Comma Separated Values.
 Quotes are not needed.
-Do not use a comma except to seperate elements.
+Do not use a comma except to separate elements.
-- Do not use a header, i.e., do NOT include a line similiar to `name`, `initial`, `final` at the top of the `reagents.csv` file.
+- Do not use a header, i.e., do NOT include a line similar to `name`, `initial`, `final` at the top of the `reagents.csv` file.
-- Each line needs to have exactly three elements seperated by a single comma: `name of reagent` (a string), `initial_conc` and `final_conc` (for both a number followed by a unit of concentration: mM, M, g/ml, %, X,etc).
+- Each line needs to have exactly three elements separated by a single comma: `name of reagent` (a string), `initial_conc` and `final_conc` (for both a number followed by a unit of concentration: mM, M, g/ml, %, X,etc).
 All other units will fail.
 - All the traditional modifications of units (or their abbreviations) are recognized: pico, nano, micro, milli, kilo, etc.
 - Here is an example line: EDTA pH 7.4, 1M, 2.5 mM
 - Note that for concentrations, spacing between the number and its unit is optional